kheil44/arabic/Hadiths_Random.md

 ### both version; `As-Sam `Alayka  --Response was then  (the same death be upon you)
 ### ALSO Sam `Alaykum.) meaning, `may you disgrace your religion

+then they would...say to themselves...if He ﷺ was prophet of Allah Almighty...., "Why does Allah not punish us for what we say"

 https://quran.com/58/8